Ah, the humble website banner.

 14. Highlight your CTA

 It isn’t enough to use a bright color on your CTA.
 It must look like an actionable element.
 You can style it to look like a button or underline it to make sure your viewers know it’s a link.
 Label your CTAs accurately too and use simple language.
-Just a word or two are more than enough.
+Just a word or two is more than enough.

 Placement and hierarchy within your banner are also important.
 Don’t bury your CTA and use other elements in your layout to guide viewers towards it.
 If you’re still learning how to build hierarchy, feel free to use our template above.

-15. Use Eye-Catching Color
+15. Use eye-catching color

 If you want to use color to make sure your banner garners viewers’ attention, you have to consider your banners context.
-Consider a banner being designer for Facebook.
+Consider a banner being a designer for Facebook.
 Using a blue hue, no matter how bright, will ensure it goes unnoticed.
 In this context, a bright orange would be a much better call.